DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/PipingEngineer/PE-System-Edition.md

 This method allows you to work with entire piping networks as cohesive units.

 Steps:
-1. Select the "Network" option in the System Edition tab
+1. Select the "Network" option in the main interface
 2. Choose from available piping networks in your model:
    - **Sanitary Systems**
    - **Storm Systems**